-In many ways, this transformation is far more than a mere shift to a new set of tools.
-It is about our preparedness to work flexibly and the importance of communications.
-We should develop a new culture that will forge the bonds and where all employees would feel engaged and empowered together.
+In many ways, the transformation was far more than a mere shift to a new set of tools.
+Remote work is always about our preparedness to be flexible and to focus on the importance of communications.
+It’s essential to develop a culture that forges the bonds and where all employees feel engaged and empowered together.

 1. Seamless Collaboration and Productivity

-As more companies roll out mandatory remote work and go through the transition, their primary step would be to dive into organizational change and rethink how employees can collaborate.
-Revisiting technology stack and confirming its throughput is enough for increased demand are essential for a smooth shift.
+While rolling out mandatory remote work and going through the transition, the primary step is to dive into organizational change and rethink how employees can collaborate.
+Revisiting the technology stack and confirming its throughput is enough for increased demand are essential for a smooth shift.

 A core set of solutions can vary from industry to industry and even specific company to company.
 Still, there is an available choice of tools and platforms that almost every organization finds useful when working on projects.

 To deliver real-time collaboration between colleagues, apply Google Docs, Microsoft Office 365 apps, or iWork suite that comes with Apple devices.
 Here, you can control what each employee has access to depending on the set of permission groups.
 For example, you can grant access to certain teams or individual team members only.